- vegetable or peanut oil for frying

 - Once the chicken has cooled, place in a freezer ziploc bag.

-- Put cooked chicken in Ziploc freezer bag along with sauce packet and freeze.
+- Place cooked chicken in Ziploc freezer bag along with sauce packet and freeze.

-- Heat a nonstick skillet and whisk together Sauce ingredients and 1/4 cup water once they are thawed.
+- Thaw sauce.
+Heat a nonstick skillet and whisk together sauce plus 1/4 cup water.
 Heat until bubbling and starting to thicken, about 3-4 minutes.

-- Heat chicken in the oven at 350 until completely heated (usually 15-20 minutes).
+- Heat chicken in the oven at 350 degrees F, until completely heated (usually 15-20 minutes).